polakowo/vectorbt/README.md

 4065.1702287767293
 ```

-And here is how a crossover of 10-day SMA and 50-day SMA would perform under the same conditions:
+And here is the crossover of 10-day SMA and 50-day SMA under the same conditions:

 ```python
 fast_ma = vbt.MA.run(price, 10)